barseghyanartur/django-fobi/src/fobi/contrib/plugins/form_importers/mailchimp_importer/README.rst

 How it works
 ============
-Assuming that you have configured the `mailchimp_importer` plugin properly and have the Django runnig locally on port 8000, accessing the following URL would bring you to the MailChimp form import wizard.
+Assuming that you have configured the `mailchimp_importer` plugin properly and have the Django running locally on port 8000, accessing the following URL would bring you to the MailChimp form import wizard.

 - http://localhost:8000/en/fobi/forms/importer/mailchimp/